-for some choice of finite dimensional norm $|.|$.
-This problem is very appealing as it expresses the model risk in terms of a one-variable scalar map.
-In particular we may analyze its sensitivity at the origin which would indicate the first order correction for the worst deviation from the parameter $\theta$.
-However, from the conceptual viewpoint, the superfluous nonlinear map $\theta\longmapsto\nu(\theta)$ should not play a crucial role in this problem as our main interest is on the chosen model $\nu(\theta)$, but it may add nontrivial technical difficulties and it also restricts the exploration of neighboring models to the prescribed finite dimensional family $\{\nu(\theta),\theta\in\Theta\}$.
+for some choice of finite-dimensional norm $|\cdot|$.
+This problem is appealing as it reduces model risk evaluation to a scalar function of a single variable.
+In particular, we may analyze its sensitivity at the origin, which provides the first-order correction for the worst deviation from the parameter $\theta$.
+However, from a conceptual viewpoint, the superfluous nonlinear map $\theta\longmapsto\mu(\theta)$ should not play a crucial role in this problem, as our main interest lies in the chosen model $\mu(\theta)$.
+Nonetheless, it may add nontrivial technical difficulties and restrict exploration to a prescribed finite-dimensional family of models $\{\mu(\theta),\theta\in\Theta\}$.